couchbase/couchnode/deps/lcb/README.markdown

 $ open doc/html/index.html # OS X
 ```

-To generate the documentation for the library's internals:
+You may also generate documentation using the `doc/Makefile` which dynamically
+inserts version information

 ```
-$ ./doc/gen_internal_apidoc.sh
+$ make -f doc/Makefile public # for public documentation
+$ make -f doc/Makefile internal # for internal documentation
 ```

-The documentation will contain the public as well as internal APIs
+The generated documentation will be in the `doc/public/html` directory for
-within the `doc/html` directory.
+public documentation, and in the `doc/internal/html` directory for internal
+documentation.

 ## Contributing